sdeboer/advantageMetric/README.md

 ## Proposal

-In my opinion one of the main ways professional teams win is through managing the whole map to achieve many actions at once.
+In my opinion one of the main ways teams win is through managing the whole map to achieve many actions at once.
 For example synchronizing a bot tower kill while also warding top.
 These positive actions then lead into another action.
 Chain more positive actions together in a row and a huge